Therapist for Doctors & Physicians | Physician Therapy in Maryland & Washington DC

 Do you offer in-person therapy for doctors and physicians in Maryland and Washington DC?

 Yes.
 I’m a licensed LMFT offering in-person therapy in Silver Spring, MD (as of September) and currently offering virtual sessions to clients across Maryland and Washington, DC.
-Many of the clients I work with are physicians, specialists, or medical professionals facing high-pressure careers and limited time.
-My practice is built around understanding and supporting those who give care for a living—especially when it feels like there's no space left for your own needs.
+Many clients I work with are physicians or other medical professionals with high-pressure schedules.
+My practice offers understanding and flexibility to schedule as works best.

 What makes you different from other therapists that address things like anxiety and burnout?

-Because I work with many in the healthcare system, often comprising almost half of my caseload, I don’t need things explained.
-I know the training process, the toll it takes, and the unique pressures of corporate medicine.
-I’ve worked with medical students, residents, fellows, new attendings, and experienced attending physicians and surgeons.
+Because I work with many doctors, residents, and other healthcare professionals, often comprising almost half of my caseload, I already understand the medical system, training pressures and indiosyncracies, and the unique pressures of corporate medicine.
 Many of my doctor clients express relief that they don’t have to explain things to me that they had to explain to other therapists.
 And because I see what has helped others in the same field, I’m well equipped to help new clients.

 Is therapy confidential for doctors, surgeons, and other healthcare professionals?